-This guide discusses SMS filtering by wireless carriers that can affect delivery of your Twilio Programmable SMS messages.
-This is often done to comply with state or local regulations, or wireless carriers’ messaging policies.
+This guide discusses SMS filtering that can affect delivery of your Twilio Programmable SMS messages.
+This is done to enforce Twilio’s Messaging Policy or Acceptable Use Policy, and/or to comply with regulations and wireless carriers’ messaging policies.

-Filtering of your outgoing Twilio Programmable SMS messages can vary widely between carriers and countries.
-While this can seem like a black box at times, we have compiled the following information to help you understand why a message might have been filtered.
+Filtering of your outgoing Twilio Programmable SMS messages can vary somewhat between carriers and countries.
+We have compiled the following information to help you understand why a message might have been filtered.

 - How do I know if my messages are being filtered?